Blind Inverse Game Theory: Jointly Decoding Rewards and Rationality in Entropy-Regularized Competitive Games: Experiments

 \subsection{Robustness to Unknown Dynamics in Markov Games.}

 We investigate the performance when the transition dynamics $P$ are unknown and must be estimated from data, relaxing the assumption made for Theorem \ref{thm:mg_guarantees}.

 We use the Markov Game setup ($|\cS|=8, m=n=5, d=6$).
-We apply Algorithm \ref{alg:blind_igt_mg}, estimating the transition dynamics $\hat{P}$ via Maximum Likelihood Estimation (with Laplace smoothing) from the observed trajectories.
+We apply the NLS approach, estimating the transition dynamics $\hat{P}$ via Maximum Likelihood Estimation (with Laplace smoothing) from the observed trajectories.
 We compare this approach (Estimated-P) against an Oracle that uses the true dynamics (Known-P) during the reward recovery step.

 Figure \ref{fig:unknown_p} shows the reward recovery error ($||\hat{r} - r^*||_\infty$).
 Crucially, the error for the Estimated-P approach resembles the Known-P oracle.
 The overhead introduced by estimating the dynamics is negligible, confirming the robustness of the framework in settings with unknown transitions.